Getting a Business Loan with Bad Credit? Here's What to Do

 5. Apply for a Business Credit Card

-There are a wide variety of small business credit cards available, and there are options available to business owners with bad credit.
+There are a wide variety of small business credit cards available, including options available to business owners with bad credit.
 However, a low credit score usually means that you’ll receive higher interest rates and lower credit limits.

 Secured credit cards are a particularly good option for businesses with poor credit.
 Your credit card is secured with a deposit that will cover your minimum monthly payment.
-This reduces the risk for the lender, allowing them to extend credit to businesses with subpar credit.
+This reduces the risk for alternative lenders, allowing them to extend credit to businesses with subpar credit.

 6. Improve Your Credit, Then Reapply